Syrph/BCB_2022/_sources/markdowns/practical_1/practical_1.md

 # Load ggtree for plotting phylogenies.
 library(ggtree)
 ```

+    ## ggtree v3.2.1  For help: https://yulab-smu.top/treedata-book/
+    ##
+    ## If you use ggtree in published research, please cite the most appropriate paper(s):
+    ##
+    ## 1. Guangchuang Yu.
+Using ggtree to visualize data on tree-like structures.
+Current Protocols in Bioinformatics.
+2020, 69:e96. doi:10.1002/cpbi.96
+    ## 2. Guangchuang Yu, Tommy Tsan-Yuk Lam, Huachen Zhu, Yi Guan.
+Two methods for mapping and visualizing associated data on phylogeny using ggtree.
+Molecular Biology and Evolution.
+2018, 35(12):3041-3043. doi:10.1093/molbev/msy194
+    ## 3. Guangchuang Yu, David Smith, Huachen Zhu, Yi Guan, Tommy Tsan-Yuk Lam. ggtree: an R package for visualization and annotation of phylogenetic trees with their covariates and other associated data.
+Methods in Ecology and Evolution.
+2017, 8(1):28-36. doi:10.1111/2041-210X.12628

+    ##
+    ## Attaching package: 'ggtree'

+    ## The following object is masked from 'package:ape':
+    ##
+    ##     rotate

+    ## The following object is masked from 'package:tidyr':
+    ##
+    ##     expand

+    ## The following objects are masked from 'package:raster':
+    ##
+    ##     flip, rotate

 `ggtree` is a bit more complicated than just normal tree plots, but you
 can also do a lot more.
 We’ll create a basic tree plot structure first